 You get the choice of six different preset sound modes through the app including rock, pop, dance, hip hop, classical and movie.
+There's also a new high-resolution sound mode with a recent update to the buds.
 You can also create your own using the three-band equaliser.
 It’s not the most detailed control but it’s still great to have.

 Another way to create a preset sound mode is through the Sound Check feature.
 You just need to play one of your favourite songs and the app will play you three choices of equaliser settings, you just need to pick which one sounds best to you.
 From that, the app will create your own personalised sound mode.
 It’s a great feature, especially for those who don’t really know their way around an equaliser!

 The adaptive noise cancelling adjusts itself according to your surroundings, but I couldn’t really tell how well that worked because while it does dull sounds it doesn’t mute them entirely.
 I could still clearly hear the engine of the bus, as well as the murmur of conversations happening near me when I had it switched on.